miguelwy/twytto/README.md

 # twytto
-Data engineering project for crypto currency analysis based on tweets. <br />
+Data engineering project for crypto currency analysis using twitter API. <br />

 For this project to work you'll have to configure the following: <br />
     -> Zookeeper running on port 2181 <br />